Earth Hour: 2025

-Earth Hour 2023 will take place on Saturday, 25 March from 8:30 pm to 9:30 pm local time.
+Earth Hour 2025 took place on Saturday, March 22 from 8:30pm to 9:30pm local time in order to avoid taking place after European Summer Time began.

 Measurement of reduction in electricity use

 The Earth Hour Global FAQ page states:

 A 2014 study published in Energy Research and Social Science compiled 274 measurements of observed changes in electricity demand caused by Earth Hour in 10 countries, spanning 6 years, and found that the events reduced electricity consumption an average of 4%.
 The study noted the policy challenge of converting Earth Hour's short-term energy saving into longer-term actions, including sustained changes in behaviour and investment.